SQL Query Interview Questions For Freshers And Experienced Candidates (With Sample Answers)

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 SQL is a query language used for accessing and managing databases.
-If you are applying for a job that involves working with a relational database management system (RDBMS), you may need to have practical knowledge of running SQL queries.
+If you are applying for a job that involves working with a relational database management system (RDBMS), you may be required to have practical knowledge of running SQL queries.
 Depending on your experience level, interviewers may ask questions to test how well you can use SQL to retrieve and manipulate data held in a database management system like MySQL.
-In this article, we list some of the common SQL query interview questions for freshers and experienced professionals and also provide answering tips and sample answers for several of them.
+In this article, we list some of the common SQL query interview questions for freshers and experienced professionals and also provide answering tips and sample answers.